BRICS: United States

-Michael Kugelman writes in BBC that "Brics projects meant to reduce reliance on the US dollar likely aren't viable, because many member states' economies cannot afford to wean themselves off of it."

-White House Press Secretary and White House National Security Advisor have said that BRICS isn't seen as becoming a geopolitical rival.
-Treasury Secretary Janet Yellen has largely dismissed BRICS efforts at dedollarisation.
-Following the announcement of the expansion of BRICS in 2023, the US National Security Advisor stated that it does not possess a "serious challenge".
+Michael Kugelman writes in the BBC that "BRICS projects meant to reduce reliance on the US dollar likely aren't viable, because many member states' economies cannot afford to wean themselves off of it."
+White House Press Secretary and White House National Security Advisor have said that BRICS is not seen as becoming a geopolitical rival.
+Treasury Secretary Janet Yellen has largely dismissed BRICS efforts at de-dollarization.
+Following the announcement of the expansion of BRICS in 2023, the US National Security Advisor stated that it does not pose a "serious challenge".

 In November 2024 in a post on Truth Social, United States president-elect Donald Trump threatened a 100% U.S. tariff on countries that pursued a BRICS currency or moved to favor another currency instead of the U.S. dollar.
 As U.S. president he announced the same on his first day in office during his second term.
 On 31 January 2025, President Trump posted on Truth Social to "go find another sucker Nation" with respect to BRICS.
 In February 2025, in a press briefing, he stated that "BRICS is dead".
 He went on to say that BRICS is silent following his "150%" tariff threat.

 Joseph Nye writes in January 2025 that BRICS, "as a means of escaping diplomatic isolation, it is certainly useful to Russia"; the same goes for Iran.
 Nye writes that the expansion of the BRICS could bring in more "intra-organizational rivalries", limiting the groups' effectiveness.

-Melissa Pistilli writes that at the 2024 BRICS summit President Putin seemed to back away from "aggressive calls for de-dollarization [...] but rather to deter the "weaponization" of the US dollar".
+Melissa Pistilli writes that at the 2024 BRICS summit, President Putin seemed to back away from "aggressive calls for de-dollarization [...] but rather to deter the "weaponization" of the US dollar".

 United Kingdom

 After the August 2023 BRICS Summit, Con Coughlin—defense and foreign affairs editor at The Daily Telegraph—claimed "the challenge BRICS presents to the established world order seems destined to failure" and accused the organization of being used by China as a vehicle for expanding its global influence.
 Coughlin also noted the contradictions within the organization, such as the border dispute between China and India, and called for greater Western engagement with India as part of a new strategic alliance.
 In 2024, Jim O'Neill comments the grouping merely generates rhetoric and symbolism.

-Global opinion
+Global opinions

-According to a Gallup International poll conducted between October and December 2023, almost a third of people around the world had never heard of BRICS but Western countries were much more negative towards the alliance than elsewhere.
+According to a Gallup International poll conducted between October and December 2023, almost a third of people around the world had never heard of BRICS, but Western countries were much more negative towards the alliance than elsewhere.
 The most negative attitudes were found in Sweden (45%), Spain (30%), the USA (30%), Portugal (29%), and Ukraine (29%) while the most positive net attitudes were in Russia (38%), Iran (37%), Nigeria (36%), Saudi Arabia (33%), and Malaysia (32%).
 In India, 36% had a positive view of BRICS while 29% had a negative view.